radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 The group entry is located in the RadiantOne namespace at: cn=icsadmin,ou=globalgroups,cn=config

-**ICS Operator Role** – This role varies from the ICS Admin role in that this role cannot perform uploads from the Global Sync tab, nor can it modify connector properties.
+**ICS Operator Role** – This role varies from the ICS Admin role in that this role cannot perform uploads from the Synchronization tab, nor can it modify connector properties.
 Members of this group can perform the following operations:

 -	Read RadiantOne configuration
 -	Log into the RadiantOne Insights, Reports and Administration Console and access all applications